Introduction

 Significant Time Commitment

-- Physical and Time Demands: Sanding is labor-intensive and time-consuming, especially for larger areas or floors with intricate patterns.
-The effort required can be a major drawback for those with limited time or physical constraints.
+- Physical and Time Demands: Sanding can be tough and time-consuming, especially in larger areas or with complex floor designs.
+This can be challenging for those with limited time or physical strength.

 Potential for Delays